hapijs/log/API.md

 Default value: `undefined`.

 A function that, if provided, is passed as the callback to the `error` event of the [`logger.on()`](#register.logger) method.

+## <a name="stdlogger" /> Stdlogger

+log exports Stdlogger, which can be constructed and passed as the `logger` option to log.
+The constructor takes the following arguments:

+`new Log.StdLogger(stdout, stderr);`

+## <a name="pinologger" /> Pinologger

+log exports Pinologger, which can be constructed and passed as the `logger` option to log.
+The output from a hapi server using the `Pinologger` can be piped to [`pino-pretty`](https://github.com/pinojs/pino-pretty) or other pino compatible modules.
+The constructor takes the following arguments:

+`new Log.Pinologger(stdout);`